Install and Configure Postfix and Dovecot on Ubuntu 26.04

 -o smtpd_sasl_auth_enable=yes

-Restart the postfix service for changes to take effect.
+Restart the Postfix service for the changes to take effect:

 sudo systemctl restart postfix